 Senior professionals in the south east are leading the hybrid charge

 While our survey showed that the average Londoner is less conscious about green issues than the rest of the country, London and the south east of are actually leading the UK when it comes to hybrid ownership.

-Admiral data shows that 57% of all car insurance quotes for hybrid and electric cars come from London and the south east.
+Admiral data shows that 57% of all hybrid and electric car insurance quotes come from London and the south east.